 Cover for Covid-19

-SafetyWing insurance includes cover for Covid-19 on any new policies.
+Their insurance offer includes cover for Covid-19 on any new policies.
 If you contract the virus, your treatment is covered in the same way as any other illness.
-Testing for Covid-19 is also covered if it is a medical necessity (verified by a physician).
+Testing and treatment for Covid-19 are also covered if it is a medical necessity (verified by a physician).

 You don’t need to add Covid-19 when booking your policy – it is already included automatically as part of all plans.